Miss Sabrina Mahisha

 b) Any class of persons which the Board may, by order in the official gazette, exempt from filing the return

-c) All Fund except Approved Provident /Gratuity /Pension/Superannuation Fund
+c) All Funds except Approved Provident /Gratuity /Pension/Superannuation Fund

 d) Schools under Monthly Payment Order (MPO) that have introduced an English version in their school